-Phonograph Quotes (3)
+Phonograph Quotes (8 quotes)

 I told [Kruesi] I was going to record talking, and then have the machine talk back.
 He thought it absurd.
-However, it was finished, the foil was put on; I then shouted 'Mary had a little lamb', etc. I adjusted the reproducer, and the machine reproduced it perfectly.
+However, it was finished, the foil was put on; I then shouted “Mary had a little lamb,” etc. I adjusted the reproducer, and the machine reproduced it perfectly.

-On first wards spoken on a phonograph.
+On first words spoken on a phonograph.

-On first wards spoken on a phonograph.
+On first words spoken on a phonograph.

 Byron M. Vanderbilt, Thomas Edison, Chemist (1971), 99.